If you’ve never checked your credit score – or don’t even know what it is – you should, because it can have a big impact on your life.

 Comprehensive credit reporting coming in hot

-Until recently, Austalia used Negative Credit Reporting (NCR), a system of credit reporting where only negative information (like rejection applications, missed repayments) were recorded on a person’s credit file, making it harder to build a strong credit score.
-But, as of July 1 2018, Australia now used Positive, or Comprehensive, Credit Reporting (PCR).
+Until recently, all lenders in Australia used a “negative” credit reporting system of credit where only negative information (like rejection applications, missed repayments) were recorded on a person’s credit file, making it harder to build a strong credit score.
+But, since 1 July 2018, major banks in Australia now use a “positive” system called comprehensive credit reporting (CCR).

-Positive credit reporting aims to give lenders a more complete and comprehensive assessment of a borrower’s capabilities.
+CCR aims to give lenders a more complete and comprehensive assessment of a borrower’s capabilities.
 To do this, ‘positive’ consumer credit habits like regular payments and responsible credit use will be marked on a person’s credit report, enabling them to recover from adverse events (like defaults) more quickly.
 This could lead to more favourable rates for customers and improved access to credit for those who have proved themselves trustworthy.
-PCR was opt-in for banks at first, but as of September 2018, ALL major banks and credit providers must now put this additional positive information onto your credit report.
+CCR was opt-in for lenders when it was first introduced in 2014, but from 1 July 2018 it became mandatory under federal law for Australia’s big four banks (ANZ, CommBank, NAB, Westpac) to fully participate in the CCR system.
+Many other lenders have started using it voluntarily.

 Savings.com.au’s two cents